 Bobby and Peter Farrelly, who used to be the kings of raunchiness, have not added much to the sub-genre with their latest effort, Hall Pass.
 The flick, starring Owen Wilson and Jason Sudeikis as two married men in search of some extra-martial satisfaction, is mostly a bore featuring stupid jokes and one-note characters.
 There’s just not much here to appreciate.

-Rick (Wilson) and Fred (Sudeikis) are best buds who enjoy occasional full-body glances at hot women.
-“Boobs and butts” is their mantra, and they see nothing wrong with the subjugation.
-They are faithfully married, but seem hard-wired at taking in all the cleavage around them.
+Rick (Wilson) and Fred (Sudeikis) are best buds who fantasize about having affairs.
 Their wives — Maggie (The Office’s Jenna Fischer) and Grace (Christina Applegate) — decide on an unconventional approach to tame their animalistic hubbies.
 The ladies take a vacation for a week on Cape Cod, while the men stay home and are granted a hall pass to do anything and everything their hearts desire.
-Whatever happens during the week is permissible: Sleep with women, ogle women, walk around naked in the house — just get it all out before the Mrs. comes home.
+Whatever happens during the week is permissible — just get it all out before they come home.

-Rick and Fred quickly realize that their dream of finding younger, hotter women to take to bed is just that, a dream.
+Rick and Fred quickly realize that their dream of dating other women is just that, a dream.
 Their seven days of freedom from the strictures of marriage prove to be a challenge, rather than a romp.

 To be honest, the characters all start off with nice personalities and those typical suburban smiles.
 Rick is a likable guy who cares for his children, loves his wife and dismisses the advances of the family babysitter.
 Fred is a little more outgoing and verbose, but he too is a good man with a loving wife.
 Hence, it’s difficult to believe that these men would be interested in such a stupid idea as a “hall pass.”
 The whole experiment undermines their characters and makes most of the movie seem like a cheap way to attain an interesting premise.